valheimPlus/ValheimPlus/README.md

 noTeleportPrevention=false
 ; default is false (boolean)

-baseItemWeightReduction=0
+baseItemWeight=0
-;(float), removes from value (original - (original * baseItemWeightReduction).
+; default is 0, this is a percent value. (default - foodDurationMultiplier%) ; 10 is 10% weight reduction of every item, 50 is 50%, -50% is +50% weight.
-; 1 is 100% weight reduction of every item, 0.5 is 50%.
+; if you set this to a -number, the base weight will be increased by that much in %

 [Building]
-enabled=false
+enabled=true
 ; enable/disable Building changes

 noInvalidPlacementRestriction=false